christianhg/hamburger.cloud/src/pages/2018-01-07-git-and-how-we-commit/index.md

 ---
-path: "/git-and-how-we-commit"
+path: '/git-and-how-we-commit'
-date: "2018-01-07"
+date: '2018-01-07'
-title: "Git (and how we Commit)"
+title: 'Git (and how we Commit)'
-lead: "When developing software, collaboration and communication is key.
-And Git is our tool for achieving this at code level."
+lead: 'When developing software, collaboration and communication is key.
+And Git is our tool for achieving this at code level.'
-image: "./git-and-how-we-commit.jpg"
+image: './git-and-how-we-commit.jpg'
 ---

 Most of us work asynchronously, as a distributed team, on a shared body of work, and when not sharing our wisdom in Slack and in various meetings, we speak to each other through the code we produce.
 Luckily Git allows us to annotate and separate this code into semantic pieces that heighten this communication.